Share this article

 If you answer tax returns or financial statements or a deliverable, you’re not wrong… but it’s not the complete answer.
 WCG sells comfort.

-The “comfort selling” must the cornerstone to your urgency.
+The “comfort selling” must be the cornerstone to your urgency.
 To most tax and accounting professionals, taxes are no big deal.
 To many it is a puzzle that needs a solution… it’s a practical and almost detached approach, and it is perfectly suited to our work.
 But!
-The work that WCG does has another human… a face… on the other end, and with that we must embrace the people business aspect to what we do… and what we sell.
+The work that WCG does has another human… a face… on the other end, and with that we must embrace the people business aspect to what we do, and in turn what we sell.

 Just like doctors who have been rightfully chastised for lousy bedside manners, “Mr. Johnson, you have cancer, you will live 2-3 weeks, talk soon,” CPAs and other accounting people are no different.
 “Mr. Johnson, you owe a zillion dollars and I know you cannot afford it, talk soon, love, your CPA.”

 We sell comfort.
-We provide a tax return or a financial statement.
-And along the way in that delivery process, we have empathy and compassion for the human on the receiving end.
+We provide a tax return, a tax plan or a financial statement, and along the way in that delivery process, we have empathy and compassion for the human on the receiving end.
 When fully embraced, the client experience is amazing.

 If this doesn’t resonate with you, finding success at WCG will be illusive at best and probable to be missed entirely.
 Having said that, it is completely understandable and acceptable to have this not resonate.
 We need hundreds of thousands of professionals in various capacities in this world who do not starve for this type of human interaction.
-If NASA sold comfort we would have never made it off the ground let alone to the moon.
+If NASA sold comfort we would have never made it off the ground let alone to the moon (if you haven’t seen the movie Hidden Figures, watch it now… like tonight now).

 Gloom and Doom